-VACTERL with hydrocephalus is an extremely rare genetic disorder in which the multisystem features of VACTERL association occur in addition to hydrocephalus.
-The term VACTERL is an acronym with each letter representing the first letter of the more common findings seen in affected children:
+VACTERL with hydrocephalus (VACTERL-H) is a rare genetic disorder in which the non-random congenital malformations of VACTERL association co-occur with hydrocephalus.
+The term VACTERL is an acronym with each letter representing the first letter of the associated malformation:

 (V) = vertebral abnormalities